Types of Operating Systems

 - User has to depend on a central location for most operations

 Examples of Network Operating System are: Microsoft Windows Server 2003, Microsoft Windows Server 2008, UNIX, Linux, Mac OS X, Novell NetWare, and BSD, etc.

 5. Real-Time Operating System –

-These types of OSs serves the real-time systems.
+These types of OSs serve real-time systems.
 The time interval required to process and respond to inputs is very small.
 This time interval is called response time.

-Real-time systems are used when there are time requirements are very strict like missile systems, air traffic control systems, robots etc.
+Real-time systems are used when there are time requirements that are very strict like missile systems, air traffic control systems, robots, etc.

 Two types of Real-Time Operating System which are as follows: